 It’s been such an inspirational and motivational campaign in Cirencester, which almost surprised to the local community people to get engaged with Sir William Beveridge Foundation.

-UN Agency programme in UK on Dementia care & policy
+UN Agency Programme in the UK on Dementia Care & Policy

 International Health Projects & Volunteering Opportunities

 Four projects supported by the RCN and others, discussed the ethics and principles for working overseas.
 The Centre for the Rehabilitation of the Paralysed (CRP) in Bangladesh and the Valerie Taylor Trust (VTT)- Michael Vince & Dr Mohamed Sakel

 Patience Vince Voluntary Service Overseas’ (VSO)- Patience Vince.